lenskit/lkpy/docs/guide/pipeline.rst

 class with defaults or from keyword arguments.
 In most cases, you don't need to define a constructor for a component.

+.. admonition:: Motivation
+    :class: note

+    Splitting configuration off into a separate configuration model class, instead of making them attributes and constructor parameters for the component class itself, is for a few reasons:

+    -   Pydantic validation ensures that hyperparameters are of correct types (and ranges, if you use more sophisticated Pydantic validations), without needing to write as much manual input validation code in each component.
+    -   Declaring parameters as attributes, as keyword parameters to the constructor, and saving them in the attributes is a lot of duplication that increases opportunity for errors.
+    -   It's slightly easier to document configuration parameters, and keep them separate from other potential inputs, when they are in a configuration class.
+    -   Using Pydantic models provides consistent serialization of component configurations to and from configuration files.

 .. _component-impl:

 Implementing Components